B0r1s-B4d3n0v/pwnagotchi-plugins/clocky/readme.md

 # Clocky Pwnagotchi plugins

-Clocky is a pwnagotchi plugin that will disguse the display as a cheeky "desk clock" while remaining fully functional behind the scenes.
+Clocky is a pwnagotchi plugin that will disguise the display as a cheeky "desk clock" while remaining fully functional behind the scenes.

 # Instructions